BLOG

 If consumers continue to turn to e-commerce for retail and grocery deliveries after the worst of the pandemic is over, we may see the emissions from last-mile shipping increase from current projections.

-If this occurs, it will become even more critical for retailers to choose a delivery company with an integrated network that offers sustainable last-mile delivery solutions.
+If this occurs, it'll be even more critical for retailers to choose a delivery company with an integrated network that offers sustainable last-mile delivery solutions.

 Provide alternative delivery methods for your customer

-In our study of online shoppers, 83% of UK consumers said that being able to choose an alternative delivery location is the most important factor when selecting a delivery option.
+In UPS's study of online shoppers, 83% of UK consumers said that being able to choose an alternative delivery location is the most important factor when selecting a delivery option.

-In addition to the environmental benefits, many consumers prefer using Access Point™ locations as they allow them to receive their parcel when it is most convenient for them and not worry about being home for the delivery.
+Many consumers prefer using these alternative delivery locations as they allow the person to receive their parcel when it's most convenient and not worry about being home for the delivery.

-According to a recent study, 46% of small and medium-sized businesses say competition is their biggest obstacle to growth.
-One area where you can be ahead of the competition is through streamlining your shipping process and not wasting time dropping off parcels.
+A 2019 study found that 46% of small and medium-sized businesses say competition is their biggest obstacle to growth.
+One area where you can be ahead of your competitors is through streamlining your shipping process and not wasting time dropping off parcels.

 Easily offset the climate impact of your shipment

-According to our recent findings, 32% of UK consumers are expecting carbon offsetting from smaller retailers.
-Carbon neutral shipping offered by logistic providers is a way to offset the carbon footprint of e-commerce shipments and appeal to the environmentally conscious consumer.
+The carbon-neutral shipping that many logistic providers offer is a way to offset the carbon footprint of e-commerce shipments and appeal to the environmentally conscious consumer.

-Programmes like UPS's carbon neutral shipping allow small businesses like yours to support projects that purchase and retire carbon offsets equal to the amount of carbon emitted during shipping.
+They allow small businesses to support projects that buy and retire carbon offsets equal to the amount of carbon emitted during shipping.

 Upgrade your packaging sustainably

-According to the recent UPS Smart E-commerce report, the use of sustainable packaging is the biggest action consumers want to see from retailers – 56% of the consumers in the UK expressed a desire sustainable packaging to be used by smaller retailers.
+According to the UPS Smart E-commerce report, the use of sustainable packaging is the biggest action consumers want to see from smaller retailers in particular.

-For small businesses looking to appeal to their customers through sustainable packaging, recycled packing materials can be a great place to start!
-Consider using eco-friendly packaging products like bubble wrap, non-toxic foam, biodegradable twine, biodegradable starch peanuts, and recyclable green anti-static peanuts.
+For small businesses looking to appeal to their customers through sustainable packaging, recycled packing materials can be a great place to start.
+Consider using eco-friendly packaging products such as:

-Along with the importance of being sustainable for our future, consumers will take note of the initiatives your business is doing to become more environmentally friendly.
-It is clear consumers are constantly looking for sustainable brands to support, especially small businesses, and using some of the services listed above can strengthen the scope of your eco-friendly practices.
+Along with the importance of being sustainable for the future, consumers will take note of the measures your business is adopting to become more environmentally friendly.

 Relevant resources